donedgardo/blog/content/daily/ensemble-programing-benefits.md

 Today, we will focus on a practice called Ensemble Programming, once known as Mob Programming.

+Ensemble Programming is a collaborative software development practice where the entire team works together on the same code.

 Here are some key benefits of this approach:

 #### Collective Code Ownership